-- Right now the two most common responses fucked up behavior are ignoring/denying it, or getting rid of one of the people.
-We refuse to ignore it!
-Domestic violence is the leading of cause injury women: more than muggings, stranger rape, and car accidents combined. Ιn everv community, including ours.
-It's time to give back our "it's none of business" "there's nothing I can do about it" blinders.
+- Right now the two most common responses to fucked up behavior are ignoring/denying it, getting rid of one the people.
+We refuse to it!
+Domestic violence is the leading cause of injury more than women: muggings, stranger rape, and car accidents combined.
+In community, including ours.
+It's time to give back our "it's none of business" "there's nothing I can about it" blinders.
 Smashing oppression and building a healthy community takes all of us.